TERMS AND CONDITIONS

 10. These Conditions shall be governed by and construed in accordance with English Law.
 All transactions to which these Conditions apply, and all matters connected therewith shall also be governed by English Law.
 Each of the Auctioneer, the Seller, the Buyer and any bidder hereby submits to non-exclusive jurisdiction of the courts of England and Wales.

-1. Please read these Terms carefully before you submit your application to us and take a copy for your later reference
+1. Please read these Terms carefully before you submit your application to us and take a copy for your later reference, they explain how we provide auction services to you.

-They explain how we provide auction services to you.
-We are Hampson Auctions Limited a company registered in England and Wales.
-Our company number is 10464876 and our registered office is at Winnington Hall, Winnington Lane, Northwich, CW8 4DU (‘Hampson Auctions’) Tel: +441606828124, Email: info@hampsonauctions.com.
+1.1 We are Hampson Auctions Limited a company registered in England and Wales.
+Our company number is 10464876 and our registered office is at Winnington Hall, Winnington Lane, Northwich, CW84D (‘Hampsons’) Tel: +441606828124, Email: info@hampsonauctions.com.

 2. Definitions used in our terms:

-Encumbrance: any claim that a person who is not the Seller may have over the Lot which may include any right to acquire, option or right of pre-emption or any mortgage, charge, pledge, lien, assignment, hypothecation, security interest, title retention or any other security agreement or arrangement.
+Encumbrance: any claim that a person who is not the Seller may have over the Lot which may include any right to acquire, option or right of pre-emption or any mortgage, charge, pledge, lien, assignment, hypothecation, security interest, title retention or any other security agreement or arrangement;

-Entry Form: the application filled in by the Seller to participate in the Auction.,
+Entry Form: the application filled in by the Seller to participate in the Auction;

-Lot: the item stated on the Entry Form to be sold at the Auction by Hampson Auctions on behalf of the Seller.
+Hammer Price: the price for which a Lot is sold to the Buyer; Lot: the item stated on the Entry Form to be sold at the Auction by Hampsons on behalf of the Seller;

-Seller Commission: the commission due to Hampson Auctions from the Seller as set out in the Clause 11.
+Seller: the person or firm who engages Hampsons to provide the Services; Seller Commission: the commission due to Hampsons from the Seller as set out in the Clause 11;

 3. Interpretation:

-4. Basis of Contract and bid process
+4. Basis of Contract and Bid Process.

-4.2 These terms apply to the Contract to the exclusion of any other terms that the Seller or the Buyer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+4.2.
+These terms apply to the Contract to the exclusion of any other terms that the Seller or the Buyer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

-4.3 Hampson Auctions shall have the absolute discretion to settle any dispute related to bidding at the fall of the hammer.
+4.4.
+Hampsons is the agent of the Seller and shall have the absolute discretion to settle any dispute related to bidding at the fall of the hammer.

 5. Advertising Materials